 The new school will not only accommodate the changing demographics of the area but will provide all students with the resources and facilities to thrive, grow and reach their full potential.

-Martin and Hamilton Limited were appointed to carry out the construction with completion expected by March 2023.
+Martin and Hamilton Limited were appointed to carry out the construction with completion expected by mid 2023.